Furever-Homes/T3A2-Part-A/README.md

 The application includes features such as:
 - Pet search functionality with filtering options
 - Submission of applications
-- Ability to 'favourite' pets
+- Ability for adopters to shortlist pets into a 'favourites' section
-- Add/Remove pets to the database
+- Add/Remove pets from the database
 - Update pet details
 - Approve or reject applications
+- Secure user registration & login using JWT Authentication

 ### Tech Stack
 <div align="center">